1005 McCausland Avenue,

 10 people favorited this theater

-When the Arthur Bros. went out of business the James Family bought the theatre playing art movies and it was booked by Landmark Theatres like the Tivoli and the Plaza Frontenac Cinemas.
+When the Arthur Bros. went out of business the James Family bought the theatre playing art movies and it was booked by Landmark Theatres like the Tivoli Theatre and the Plaza Frontenac Cinema.

 Just login to your account and subscribe to this theater